Warm, caring, nurturing, and compassionate supervision environment

 I am a qualified supervisor with a Level 6 Diploma in Supervision (distinction).
 I provide supervision to trainee and qualified counsellors and psychotherapists for mental health charities, schools and the helping professions, both on an individual basis and in groups.
-In a confidential setting, I offer a warm, caring, nurturing, and compassionate therapeutic environment where counsellors and psychotherapists can present their clients, feeling safe and not judged.
+In a confidential setting, face-to-face or remotely by phone, Zoom or Skype, I offer a warm, caring, nurturing, and compassionate therapeutic environment where counsellors can present their clients, feeling safe and not judged.

 Supervision involves a number of relationships between clients, counsellor and supervisor.
 I trained integratively and draw on Inskipp & Proctor’s Supervisory Alliance Model (1995), which encompasses the supervisory tasks through its 3 functions: normative (managerial/administrative), restorative (supportive) and formative (educative/learning).

 My supervision wheel illustrates these 3 functions in the outer circle, maintaining a focus and underpinning the relationship.
 The Relationship in the inner circle has the priority relationship between supervisee and clients in the middle.
-The arrows illustrate the other relationships, which my supervisee and myself, as supervisor, have with her clients, the agency, and training organisation, where relevant.
+The arrows illustrate the other relationships, which my supervisees and myself, as supervisor, have with their clients, the agency, and training organisation, where relevant.

-"Our relationship is very professional but also friendly and grounding.
+"Our relationship is professional and supportive but also friendly and grounding.
 You never appear to judge and are supportive and approachable.
-You signpost books and resources relevant to specific issues and clients, and always give me the space and time to examine and develop insight and self awareness.
+You signpost books and resources relevant to specific issues and clients, always giving me the space and time to examine and develop insight and self awareness.
 As a counsellor, I fully appreciate how much more effective my learning is when I'm able to see things for myself!"

 Please complete as much information as you wish but ensure I have your name and contact details.